You can manage the access to your catalog and course detail pages by choosing the Domain Access Level in Domains with Domains & Publishing.

 - Example: "Our business offers specialized trainings for project managers.
 We want to have users sign up and confirm they are PMs before seeing our course offerings."

 You should choose Access code required* if you want only the users who sign up and input your access code to see your course catalog.
 This is best for materials where access needs to be kept private to certain individuals, such as employee training.
-Another way to do this would be to require Single Sign On with other credentials.
+Another way to do this would be to leverage Single Sign On for the domain.

 - Example: "We create confidential trainings for our business partners and require users to be pre-approved before seeing our catalog."